All Products

 ,repo_id BIGINT COMMENT 'Repository ID'

-,repo_name STRING COMMENT 'Full repository name: owner/repository_name'
+,repo_name STRING COMMENT 'Full name of the repository in the format of owner/repository_name'

 ,`type` STRING COMMENT 'Event type'